BY ERIC ROBERTSON // Product Owner Wine & Spirits

 Everledger’s solution is determinedly more thorough than just offering site traffic or consumer analytics.
 We want to provide full traceability on each bottle and transform the very concept of a certificate of authenticity, using the marketability of smart labels and the validating power of the blockchain.
 It’s also using the blockchain to evolve traditional distribution systems: how wineries accelerate their path to market and get compensated automatically when agreed delivery standards are met.

-Wine & spirits blockchain tracking and security
+Wine and Spirits blockchain tracking and security

 “Everledger consolidates over 20 years of experience in RFID and asset management, utilising the vast experience of Leanne and the team in identification technologies to leverage the immutability and trustless verification of blockchain”, emphasises Scott Austin, Everledger’s Senior Vice President and Chair of the IoT committee at AIM.
 “Our wine solution is a prime example utilising highly secure NFC in unison with blockchain.
 It’s providing a robust and scalable solution for brand owners.”

 Everledger uses NFC tags for either product authentication or security, depending on individual brand needs.
 NFC chips can be hidden behind a normal label at the point of production or applied to bottles or caps on select vintages in storage.
 A scan of these tags not only opens landing pages that show the provenance but also offers options to authenticate, sign-up, purchase or claim ownership.
-In some instances these tags act more like a lock on the bottle’s closure, detecting opening or even needle attack.
+In some instances, these tags act more like a lock on the bottle’s closure, detecting opening or even needle attack.
 Here a scan would reveal if the bottle has been tampered with — and that report is immutably recorded on the blockchain for all supply chain actors to see.

 These NFC tags deliver an extremely high level of encryption, where each is encoded in a protected environment.
 Everledger applies the use of ‘rolling code’ technology as well, where a scan of the tag directs to a wine’s landing page that’s accessible only by changing code.
 This makes the page nearly impossible to share or copy.
-For to ‘copy’ the authentic NFC and blockchain-backed experience, separate tags would need to be manufactured and encoded with the unique wine ID’s that replicate all of the provenance data from all of the capture points in the supply chain.
+To ‘copy’ the authentic NFC and blockchain-backed experience, separate tags would need to be manufactured and encoded with the unique wine ID’s that replicate all of the provenance data from all of the capture points in the supply chain.
 Then, those duplicate IDs would need to be concealed onto a distributed ledger, which is reliant on globally dispersed nodes to verify immutable transactions.

 How digital identities are created

 These ‘provenance pages’ can be created and managed by brand owners themselves on the Everledger platform, who attest to the wine’s origin, varietals, harvest dates and lot amounts.
 Other data like audits on harvest methods or accreditation for designated areas can populate these pages independently and automatically.
-NFC tags are then encoded, customized, and shipped to the point of production for application, or to the brand itself.
-Once applied, the event is recorded and pages are linked, enabling customers to verify the wine.
+NFC tags are then encoded, customized, and shipped to the point of production for application or to the brand itself.
+Once applied, the event is recorded, and pages are linked, enabling customers to verify the wine.
 Ideally, it’s a process that doesn’t disrupt a winery’s normal bottling or distribution process.

 As with any emerging technology, consumer behavior and expectations take time to develop.
 Any winery seeking to bolster their story of authenticity and sustainability by engaging customers in this way have some educating to do.
-But with pioneering brands in jewelry and apparel already elevating the value of their wares with verifiable provenance, it won’t be long before more consumers are asking “is my wine real?”.
+But with pioneering brands in jewelry and apparel already elevating the value of their wares with verifiable provenance, it won’t be long before more consumers are asking, “is my wine real?”.
 With Everledger’s anti-tamper solutions, brands will have the answer.